Expert answers to all your business insurance questions.

 Basically, whether or not you pay your worker with a 1099 isn’t the only thing that matters in workers’ comp law.
 And if you hire an independent contractor for regular hours every week—and they do work which is vital to your business operation—you should consider covering that person with workers’ comp.
-If they ever get injured on the job, they’ll have a strong case that they should have been covered by your insurance like a regular employee.
+If they ever get injured on the job, they’ll have a strong case that they should have been covered by your online business insurance like a regular employee.

 It’s better to be on the safe side: get workers’ comp for any independent contractors who do a significant amount of work for your business.